SOLAROHITH/Diabetes_Detection/README.md

-# Title: Diabetes Prediction using Machine Learning with SVM Classifier
+# Diabetes Prediction using Machine Learning with SVM Classifier